ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ### Subnet-CLI Wizard

-Creating a subnet is a multistep process.
+Creating a Subnet is a multistep process.
 You need to:
 * create a `WMID`
 * create the Subnet
 * create the blockchain in the Subnet